 Okay, today is Labor Day.
 We celebrate the laborers around the Nation.
 Some are lucky enough to have the day off from their work, some are lucky enough to work, and then there's the local merchants.
 Like me, I chose to work today, thinking that it would be a good day for those that are on a three day break, to do some shopping downtown.
 But the opposite is true, the streets are bare, and other merchants have chosen to go home.

-t I have some free time... not really, I do have "work related" stuff to do but instead, I started playing with pictures of my beautiful cat, Polly.
+So now that I have some free time... not really, I do have "work related" stuff to do but instead, I started playing with pictures of my beautiful cat, Polly.
 I call her Polly- Wolly- Doodle- All- Day!
 She loves it.
 She's two years old, is a polydactil, which means, she's a Hemmingway cat with six toes, big ole mittens on the end of her legs, and she's a rescue.
 Found her online through AZ Rescue.
 She's my company these days and loves to talk.
 I wanted to take a picture of her with emphasis on her feet and got this great photo, which turned out very blurry.
 But, a little adjusting in photoshop and I have a great picture!
 I think I will print a few of these up and sell as greeting cards, with the caption, "Polly Loves Toe Dangling".

 Monday, August 31, 2009